Newsletters

 To write about Gaza in exile, you need to long for it.

-Writing about Gaza from exile is entirely different.
-Writing about Gaza from the inside feels like visiting something you love, becoming emotionally charged, then pouring that emotion into text.
+Writing about Gaza from exile is different.
+From inside Gaza, it’s almost effortless, and feels like visiting something you love, becoming emotionally charged, then pouring that emotion onto the page.
 From the outside, it becomes an act of attachment and longing for everything we write about.

-I used to think that distancing myself from Gaza — a society that struggles with everything, even charging a mobile phone or having enough water in the morning — would mean distancing myself from those problems.
+I used to think that distancing myself from Gaza — a society that struggles with everything, even charging a mobile phone or having enough water in the morning — would mean distancing myself from its struggles.
 What happened was exactly the opposite.
-Being away from Gaza made me more attached to it, and everything, even the most fleeting detail, stole my heart with longing and nostalgia.
+Being away, a product of my forcible displacement, made me more attached to it.
+Everything, even the most fleeting detail, now fills me with longing.

-It is true that accessing information has become more difficult.
-Instead of leaving my home in Gaza and heading directly to the place where I wanted to gather information, as I did when I worked inside the Strip — when I could cover all of Gaza in a single day — I now face obstacles.
-I remember that in earlier stories I could move from Gaza City to Rafah, to the central camps (Deir al-Balah and al-Maghazi), to the north (Beit Lahia, Beit Hanoun, Jabalia, and Jabalia Camp), and back to Gaza City.
-Anywhere in Gaza was within reach.
+As a journalist, it’s true that the distance has made accessing information more challenging.
+Instead of leaving my home in Gaza and heading directly to the field — which could potentially be the entire Strip in a single day — I now face obstacles.
+I remember that for earlier stories I wrote, I was able to move from Gaza City all the way down to Rafah, or down to the central camps (Deir al-Balah and al-Maghazi), or to Northern Gaza (Beit Lahia, Beit Hanoun, Jabalia, and Jabalia refugee camp), before returning to my home base in al-Shuja’iyya.
+Anywhere in the Strip was within reach.

-My reporting relied on face-to-face interviews with ordinary people, government officials, or anyone whose testimony I wanted to include in a story.
-As a native of Gaza, I also found it easy to reach sources and obtain information inside the Strip.
-Asking one person would lead me to another, then another, until I reached the top of the pyramid and gained access to confidential sources of information.
+My reporting relied on face-to-face interviews with ordinary people, government officials, or anyone whose testimony I wanted to include.
+As a Gaza native, reaching sources was easy.
+Asking one person would lead me to another, then another.
+Until I reached the top of the pyramid and gained access to exclusive sources.

 I’ve been able to achieve a lot using this method.
-But there are things that remain missing.
+But there are still things missing.
 Despite repeated attempts to compensate through photos, videos, and exclusive interviews, something about capturing the external details of the scene isn’t available to everyone.

 The accumulated longing and nostalgia, however, are what allow me to compensate for it.
 It builds up with every interview I hear or conduct, and with every background I see in the interview footage, marked by destruction and profound grief everywhere.
-I lived many of these emotions before leaving, and in that sense, I drew on my own experiences to convey what had happened.
+I lived many of these emotions before leaving, and in that sense, I drew upon my own experiences.
 What I end up doing is writing a story whose events feel like they happened to me.
+I put myself in Gaza.

 Most Voted